supaboss/nobara-dotfiles/README.md

 ## <samp>⚠️ important</samp>

-- the rice is done on gnome 42.x and probably will not work on older version, some of the extensions are comes preinstalled(\*) from nobara 36, which is the distro i use
+- the rice is done on gnome 42.x and probably will not work on older version, some of the extensions are comes pre-installed(\*) from nobara 36, which is the distro i use
 - you can remove titlebar buttons to achieve more minimalism:
   ```bash
   # dont forget to set some keyboard shortcuts before applying